FlowPure: Continuous Normalizing Flows for Adversarial Purification: Computational Resources

+\textbf{Implementation.} All experiments were performed on PyTorch version 2.3.951, using a NVIDIA GeForce RTX 3090 with 24 GB of memory.
+The WideResNet classifiers were trained using a public implementation~\footnote{\url{https://github.com/bmsookim/wide-resnet.pytorch} (License: MIT)}.
+The diffusion models for CIFAR-10 and CIFAR-100 are trained using the implementation of Song et al.~\cite{song2021scorebased}.
+To apply CFM we use the TorchCFM library~\footnote{\url{https://github.com/atong01/conditional-flow-matching} (License: MIT)}, and to generate adversarial examples, we base our implementation on \textit{torchattacks}~\cite{kim2020torchattacks}.
+Training on each dataset for each adversarial attack is the same.
+Training is done on batches of size $64$ for $300000$ iterations, with the Adam optimizer with a learning rate of $0.0002$.

-\textbf{Training.} The total training time of FlowPure is dominated by the computation of adversarial attacks, as we chose a naive implementation for simplicity, in which adversarial examples are computed inside the training loop.
+\textbf{Training.} The total training time of FlowPure (Table \ref{tab:comp_time_training}) is dominated by the computation of adversarial attacks, as we chose a naive implementation for simplicity, in which adversarial examples are computed inside the training loop.
 However, the adversarial examples used depend exclusively on the classifier, and as such, can be generated prior to training the CNF.
-Additionally, we noticed transferability properties (our model trained on PGD also performed well on purifying CW attacks), so it is worth exploring to use computationally simpler attacks during training.
+Additionally, as we noticed some degree of transferability in our experiments, the use of computationally simpler attacks during training remains possible in theory.

-\textbf{Inference.} During inference, computation time of each purification method is dominated by the number of times the diffusion or flow model is evaluated.
-Since every method uses the same architecture, this is equal among all methods.
-The step size can be tuned to make trade-offs between computation time and robustness.
-As we use the default configurations of each method, there is a difference in the time each method takes.
+\textbf{Inference.} During inference (shown in Table \ref{tab:comp_time_inf}), computation time of each purification method is dominated by the number of times the diffusion or flow model is evaluated.
+Given that every method uses the same architecture, this is comparable for all considered methods.
+The observed differences can be attributed to the use of the default configuration of each approach, as the step size can then be tuned to make trade-offs between computation time and robustness.
 The only exception to this would be LM~\cite{chen2024RDC}, which requires computing gradients with respect to the diffusion model.